 - If you are trying to travel light (especially if you are travelling with hand luggage only or are backpacking), then check out my post on how to pack an extra light toiletry bag.

-If you need to take a long flight to get to Ireland, then noise cancelling headphones, or at the very least some ear plugs, will make your trip much more comfortable.
+If you need to take a long flight to get to Ireland, then noise cancelling headphones, or at the very least some Amazon, will make your trip much more comfortable.
+If you find it difficult to get the ear plugs to stay in your ears, you may prefer using the Amazon.
 I never realised just how loud the plane engines and passengers were, and its effect on me until my husband lent me his noise cancelling headphones.
 Firstly, they make it so much easier to hear the movies.
 With the usual crappy headset that you’re given on the plane, I usually have to crank the sound all the way up to be able to hear what the characters are saying over the drone of the engines (and I have perfect hearing!).
 But with the noise cancelling headphones I can listen to the movie at a normal volume.
 It also significantly improves the movie experience because I can hear the conversations and the sound effects much more clearly.

 Secondly, even when you’re not watching movies, these are perfect to wear throughout your flight with the noise cancelling function turned on to cancel out the surrounding sounds.
 When I take them off to go to the bathroom, I am always surprised at just how loud it is inside the plane and how much noise the headphones are blocking.
 I find that it helps me to feel much more relaxed on the plane and I’m even able to get some sleep (and I can’t usually sleep on planes), and I don’t feel as tired when I step off the plane.

 Bose noise cancelling headphones (available for Apple devices or Samsung and Android) are considered the best and their user reviews support this, however, they are very expensive.
-If you’re looking for something more affordable, then try the BÖHM noise cancelling headphones.
+If you’re looking for something more affordable, then try the Sony noise cancelling headphones.
 They also get excellent reviews but are much cheaper.
-Both models are wireless Bluetooth headphones and feature active noise cancelling.
-They also come with the necessary airplane connections and a handy travel case.
+Both models feature active noise cancelling and the necessary airplane connections.

 I never used to travel with a neck pillow because I hated the bulkiness of them and always thought that the inflatable ones looked uncomfortable.
 However, my Mother in law insisted that I borrow hers on one of my trips abroad.
 It was then I realised just how much comfort the right kind of neck pillow can provide, and I even managed to get some sleep on my flight.
 I was won over by how comfortable it was and ended up purchasing myself this inflatable neck pillow with soft outer cover.
 Being inflatable, you can inflate it as much or as little as you want, and the big valve on it makes this super easy (I can inflate it using only a few breaths).
 I particularly love the fluffy, soft cover, which not only makes it much more comfortable, but also more hygienic because I can easily remove it and throw it in the wash.
 Although it comes with its own carry case, I actually use the little side pocket to fold it up into itself.